 The presence of a strong magnet means that ferromagnetic materials can pose specific dangers in an MRI room.
 Clinics and hospitals must observe strict protocols to keep metallic objects such as tools and oxygen tanks separate from MRI machines, and patients are advised to avoid bringing metal items into the room with them.
 Certain implanted medical devices or embedded shrapnel can make MRI inadvisable for this reason.
 Others, however, can be safely accommodated.
 Be sure to give your MRI technologist detailed information about any medical devices or other metallic materials in your body before an MRI exam.

 The gadolinium-based contrast dyes that are often used in MRI is less likely than the iodine-based contrasts used in CT scans to produce allergic reactions.
 However, patients with decreased kidney function face a risk of a serious complication known as nephrogenic systemic fibrosis (NSF), which causes thickening of the skin, organs, and other tissues.
 It’s important to be thorough when answering questions about your medical history in preparation for any procedure.
 If you have risk factors such as a history of kidney disease, a kidney function test will be ordered to determine whether gadolinium contrast is appropriate for your exam.

 Additionally, recent studies have found evidence of gadolinium retention in the brain for months or years following MRI examination.
 Specific risks have not be associated with this retention; however, the FDA has advised increased caution in the use of gadolinium-based contrast agents in light of these findings.

 Iowa Radiology provides a wide range of state-of-the-art medical imaging services to serve our patients.
 These include traditional MRI exams in addition to abbreviated breast MRI.
-For more information about MRI and gadolinium-based contrast, use the links below to access our free resources.
+For more information about MRI and gadolinium-based contrast, download our free ebook.